 Tacna’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Tacna doesn't have a public transportation system that people use for their commute.
+Tacna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Tacna who are college-educated is close to the national average for all communities of 21.84%: 18.53% of the adults in Tacna have a bachelor's degree or advanced degree.